Sleeping Beauty Castle with Spring Flowers

 • Early December

 Avoid major holiday weeks like Christmas and Thanksgiving.
 Summers are crazy because kids are out of school.
 March and April are full of spring breakers, and late May is full of graduation nights.
-In other words, any time that’s not convenient for a family to go is the best time to go.
+In other words, any time that’s not convenient for a family to go is the best time to go!

 Be sure to read our Best Time to Visit Disneyland Guide to see what may work for you.
 You can also check out our free Disneyland Crowd Calendars to see which days will be the busiest and which ones will be slow.
+Be sure to check out our favorite travel agency to help you book your 2026 trips for FREE!